seralexeev/xrabbit.dev/README.md

 id: 90
 date: 17-06-2025
 media:
-  - media/90-1.jpg
+  - 90-1.jpg
 ```

-It also continued with the barrel jack for powering the jetson.
-The diameter was wrong 🤦‍♂️
+Also continued with the barrel jack for powering the Jetson.
+Got the wrong diameter 🤦‍♂️

 ---